flyntwp/flynt/docs/theme-development/customizing-wysiwygs.md

 });
 ```

-In module `fields.json` for the target wysiwyg:
+In component `fields.json` for the target wysiwyg:

 ```json
 {